scopedb/scopedb-site/reference/functions/count.md

 ## Returns

-Returns a value of type INT.
+Returns a value of type int.